 - a.
-The TDM Plan targets represent the proportion of users traveling by non-drive-alone mode for journeys to work in the peak period.
-The target is not aspirational; it is based on what the modeling says about how the transportation system is expected to work based on projected land uses. - b.
-For the 2024-2033 TDM Plan we are changing our target from non-drive-alone rate (NDAR) to drive-alone rate (DAR) because it is easier for the reader to understand. - 2.
-Why is there a dip in 2011/2012 for Commute Trip Reduction (CTR) [-affected work site] non-drive-alone rate (NDAR) outcomes?
+The 2044 Comprehensive Plan mode share targets (and shorter-term 2033 TDM Plan mode share targets that track to them) represent the proportion of commute trips by drive-alone mode for the three geographies established: citywide residents, citywide workers, and downtown workers.
+The targets are not aspirational; it is based on what traffic modeling indicates based on land use and other factors. - b.
+For the 2024-2033 TDM Plan we are changing our target from non-drive-alone rate (NDAR) to drive-alone rate (DAR) because it is easier for the reader to understand.

+2. Why is there a dip in 2011/2012 for Commute Trip Reduction (CTR) [-affected work site] nondrive-alone rate (NDAR) outcomes?
 [Comment is referencing the following chart]